dynatrace-extensions/dynatrace-extensions-vscode/README.md

 Currently implemented action triggers:

-- inside `propertiesCard` when clicking on `properties` - you can automatically add entry for the relevant entity attribute properties
+- inside `propertiesCard` when clicking on `properties` - you can automatically add properties for the entity's attributes and relations
+- inside `entitiesListCards` when clicking on `columns` - you can automatically add columns for the listed entity's attributes and relations
 - inside `chartsCards` and `entitiesListCards` when clicking on `charts` inside a card - you can automatically add charts for metrics that aren't already in the card
 - inside `screens` when clicking on `chartsCards` - you can automatically add chart cards for entire feature sets of metrics
 - inside `screens` when clicking on `entitiesListCards` - you can automatically add cards for listing this entity as well as the related ones